EURECA

 Description:

-Nature benefits most from the floral revolution - beneficial pollinators, urban birds and other small animals.
-Residents gain beautiful spaces and contact with nature, while taking care of clean air and combating climate change.
+The floral revolution in Bialystok primarily benefits nature, supporting beneficial pollinators, urban birds, and other small animals.
+Residents enjoy beautiful spaces and a connection with nature while contributing to cleaner air and climate change mitigation.

-Flower meadows reduce the cost of maintaining green spaces, primarily by reducing mowing and watering.
-The meadow is mowed a maximum of twice a year.
-This saves not only money and time, but also health.
-After all, a growing number of studies speak of the high harmfulness of unfiltered exhaust fumes from the engines of lawnmowers and combustion blowers.
+Flower meadows also reduce the costs of green space maintenance by minimizing mowing and watering.
+These meadows are mowed a maximum of twice a year, saving both money and time, while also promoting better health.
+Studies increasingly highlight the harmfulness of unfiltered exhaust fumes from lawnmower engines and combustion blowers.

 Read More